The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 Guide

 You can do river safaris with the lodge that you have booked.
-For us we had our river safaris organized by the Sukau Rainforest Lodge.
-Boat safaris are such a great way to witness the magical nature show, and as you’re sitting on a boat all the time, it’s possible for anyone of any age to participate.
+For us, we had our river safaris organized by the Sukau Rainforest Lodge.
+Boat safaris are such a great way to witness the magical nature show, and as you’re sitting on a boat all the time, anyone of any age can participate.

 Get up early or sleep in